 Whether you’re a new mum, heading back to work, want to share the load with your partner or need to be away from your baby, pumping breast milk is an effective and efficient way to keep bub happy and fed.
-There are so many reasons to consider breast pumping, so here’s a few tips and tricks to kickstart your journey and get you pumping like a pro.
+There are so many reasons why you might be considering pumping, so here’s a few tips and tricks to kickstart your journey and get you breast pumping like a pro.

 Why should I consider pumping?